 Polka dots are fun.
 That's about all I need to say before I launch into this tutorial!

-I had such a good time printing geometric envelopes a few weeks ago that I'm at it again with a slightly different take on the DIY stencil.
+I had such a good time printing geometric envelopes last week that I'm at it again with a slightly different take on the DIY stencil.
 This time I'm not cutting shapes myself, I used craft foam dots which are a dime a dozen at your local hobby store.
 I wanted to tie in with our Olivia invitation collection, because, well... polka dots are fun!

 The original invitation suite was inspired by the glow of bright city lights and I think these printed envelopes uphold the modern charm.